npurusho/xacc/docs/iisc.md

 Three nodes of 2Px96C Genoa with 764GB DDR5, each having four [AMD Instinct™ MI210 Accelerators](https://www.amd.com/en/products/accelerators/instinct/mi200/mi210.html) accelerator cards.
 There is one
 2Px64C Milan system with 640GB RAM DDR4, having two [Alveo V70 AI Accelerator cards](https://www.xilinx.com/applications/data-center/v70.html).
-The cluster also comes with 50TB storage attached to a Milan server.
+The cluster also comes with 50TB storage attached to a Genoa server.
 This cluster is dedicated for research in Heterogeneous computing.
 The following figure gives a schematic representation of the cluster.

 <img src="images/iisc/hacc_iisc.png" alt="IISc" class="responsive">